All Episodes

 But now his actions suggest that he's forgotten what these words even mean.

-He's not forgotten is enough.
+He's not forgotten.

 By their votes last November, the people made clear that they wanted more accountability from this president.